Can You Drink On Ibuprofen?

 Both alcohol and ibuprofen can lead to gastrointestinal (GI) bleeding, and when used together, they can increase the risk of bleeding even more.
 Alcohol can also increase the body’s stomach acid production, exacerbating the risk of GI bleeding.

-In some cases, using ibuprofen while consuming alcohol can also mask the effects of alcohol, leading to an increased risk of alcohol poisoning.
+In some cases, using ibuprofen while consuming alcohol can also conceal the consequences of alcohol, leading to an increased risk of alcohol poisoning.

 Can you Mix Ibuprofen and Alcohol?